mongzera/zera/README.md

 Now, an instance of a Component is stored in that array in a specific index exactly the same with the EntityID if and only if that EntityID is specified to have this particular property.

 ## Get Started
+Download the latest jar file located at `out/artifacts/zera`.
+Include it as a library of your project.

 ## Why Zera ECS